1 Social Capital Speaker and Coach

 Brian was doing his road work and I was looking for work.
 I told him I decided to take the fast food job and leave school, but Brian had something else in mind.
 He said, “Don’t do it.
 I know someone who can help.
 You have another move.”
 The next day, Brian’s father, Mr. Ed Dowd, called me.
 He had a connection at the NYC Human Resources Administration - a woman named Shirley Gray, who was offering me a full-time job as an Institutional Aid with the NYC homeless shelter system.
 Starting pay? $17,000 and mad benefits.
 No resume, no 21 questions, no suit, just a lot of compassion for a young man trying to do the right thing.

 From there, my human service career took sail.
-And 35 years later, here I am, still at it, encouraging millions of young people with Brian’s same words: “Don’t do it.
+And 38 years later, here I am, still at it, encouraging millions of people with Brian’s same words: “Don’t do it.
 I know someone who can help.
 You got another move.
 This story inspired the creation of what now is my famous “Checkmate” story and painting.
-I’ve been telling this story for more than 30 years to help young people see that they have options beyond the streets.
-And given the plight of so many young adults, I will tell this story for 30 years more.
-I just hope that I will get to share this story with you and the young people you serve.
+I’ve been telling this story for more than 30 years to help people see that they have another move.
+And given the economic struggles of so many people, I will tell this story for 30 years more.
+I just hope that I will get to share this story with you.

 I did it.
 Now I have six children.
-My baby girls are all grown, and I fight every day to help create a world for my children and the ones I serve, better than the one to which they were born.
+My baby girls are all grown, and I fight every day to help create a world better than the one to which you were born.
 We all have work to do and I am here to help you do it.